Eltaurus-Lt/CourseDump2022/README.md

 If the number in the spreadsheet filename appears without any additional indicators, e.g., "...\_(123).csv", you can be sure that all items (**not counting the ignored ones**) from a course have been saved successfully.
 If the total number of the downloaded items does not match the count displayed on the Memrise page, both will be shown to indicate an incomplete download, e.g., "...\_(42 of 58).csv".
 In this instance, it is worth checking the internet connection and repeating the download.

 Unfortunately, Memrise displays the expected number on a course page only if the course has been started by the user or the course isn't split into levels.
 If this is not the case, the figure displayed in the ".csv" filename will be based on the total number of items in the levels the extension managed to scrape and prefixed with a tilde to indicate an estimation, e.g., "...\_(~77).csv".
-To verify that all items have been downloaded, you’ll need to compare this number to an independent evaluation (the easiest way would still be to enroll in the course by pressing the "Get started now" button, answering a couple of questions to enable the word count, and checking the main course page again to see the value displayed by Memrise).
+To verify that all items have been downloaded, you’ll need to compare this number to an independent evaluation (the easiest way would still be to enroll in the course by pressing the "Get started now" button, answering a couple of questions to activate the word count, and checking the main course page again to see the value displayed by Memrise).

 For the media files, it is enough to compare the number at the end of the "...\_media" folder's name with the actual number of the files it contains.
 If the two do not match, some files are likely to be missing due to connection issues (either on your side or on the side of the Memrise server).
 In most cases, simply retrying the download can fix the problem.
 You should not delete files from failed attempts – the extension will keep putting the files into the same media folder, resolving potential naming conflicts, so that even on unreliable networks, several partially successful attempts can yield fully recovered course media data.